Hagley Hall: Grounds

 Hagley House is set in 350 acres of landscaped deer park grazed by herds of fallow deer.
 The grounds were landscaped between about 1739 and 1764, with follies designed by John Pitt (of Encombe), Thomas Pitt, James "Athenian" Stuart, and Sanderson Miller.
 The follies include the Hagley Obelisk, built in 1764 for Sir Richard Lyttelton, which is visible for many miles.
 The nearby reconstruction of the Temple of Theseus, built between 1759 and 1762, was a gift from Admiral Smith, Lyttelton's half-brother.
 This is currently in poor condition and has been listed on Historic England's Heritage at Risk Register for some years.
 Others in the main park included some more classical erections and a sham ruined castle in mediaeval style.

 The grounds drew many admiring visitors, including other writers interested in landscaping such as Alexander Pope and William Shenstone, to both of whom monuments were later erected in the park.
 James Thomson was another commemorated visitor, who included a description of the grounds in the Spring section of The Seasons, which he revised following his first visit to Hagley in 1743.

 Although the gardening poet William Mason did not consider Hagley by name in "The English Garden", there is a section dedicated to it in his earlier "Ode to a water nymph" (1758) which does.
-Horace Walpole, notoriously hard to please, wrote after a visit in 1753, "I wore out my eyes with gazing, my feet with climbing, and my tongue and vocabulary with commending".
+Horace Walpole, notoriously hard to please, wrote after a visit in 1753: "I wore out my eyes with gazing, my feet with climbing, and my tongue and vocabulary with commending."

-In April 1786 John Adams, while on tour with Thomas Jefferson, visited Hagley and other notable houses in the area and wrote in his diary: "Stowe, Hagley, and Blenheim, are superb; Woburn, Caversham, and the Leasowes are beautiful.
-Wotton is both great and elegant, though neglected".
+In April 1786 American Founding Fathers John Adams and Thomas Jefferson visited Hagley and other notable houses in the area, Adams wrote in his diary that "Stowe, Hagley, and Blenheim, are superb; Woburn, Caversham, and the Leasowes are beautiful.
+Wotton is both great and elegant, though neglected."
 Though damning about the means used to finance these estates, he was particularly enamoured with Hagley, although he did not think that such embellishments would suit the more rugged American countryside.

 After many decades of neglect, restoration work has begun in the grounds, starting with the Hagley Obelisk on Wychbury Hill in 2010.
 Recently the Palladian Bridge was rebuilt and the vista opened up the valley to the repaired Rotunda at its head.